 This annual report has been developed pursuant to Section 4(h)(12)(A) of the Northwest Power Act.
-The Council's bylaws, which include its organizational structure, practices, and procedures, are available to the public at www.nwcouncil.org/about/policies/bylaws.
+The Council's bylaws, which include its organizational structure, practices, and procedures, are available to the public at the Council's website as Document 2003-19.